reneechou123/BNimpute/README.md

 BNimpute is an R package which constructs Bayesian models with external reference RNA-seq data retrieved from the NCBI Sequence Read Archive (SRA) to impute missing values in the experimental RNA-seq count matrix.
 The Bayesian models are constructed using gene co-expression network (GCN) analyzed by WGCNA.
 The package also contains pre-trained GCN based-Bayesian imputation models for users to download and estimate the missing vlaues in <i>Drosophila</i> tissue-specific RNA-seq datasets.

-## Workflow for model construction
+## Workflow for preparing input datasets

 #### 1. Clean the tissue-specific gene expression data by following the instructions in https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/Tutorials/FemaleLiver-01-dataInput.pdf